google/koladata/docs/overview.md

 Instead of creating a modified object/dict/list directly, we can create an **update** representing modifications in a **bag**.
 Updates can be propagated in O(1) time by explicitly joining data.
-This merges attributes and values for entities, objects, and dicts with matching ItemIds.
+This merges attributes and values for entities, dicts and objects with matching ItemIds.
 Updates overwrite existing attributes or add new ones.
 Applying updates is an O(1) operation.

 ```py